networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ![](screenshot-at-jul-18-16-16-44.png "OSPF Options Continued")

-I will allow the advertisement of router LSA's.
+I will allow the advertisement of router LSAs.

 ![](screenshot-at-jul-18-16-17-09.png "LSA Options")

-Review the configuration one last time to ensure everything is all good and hit apply to deploy the config.<!--EndFragment.
+Review the configuration one last time to ensure everything is correct and hit apply to deploy the config.<!--EndFragment.

 ![](screenshot-at-jul-18-16-17-44.png "OSPF Summary")